Watts-Lab/team_comm_tools/docs/source/features_conceptual/certainty.rst

 High-Level Intuition
 *********************
-This feature measures how "certain", i.e. confident or sure, a given utterance is, using the Certainty Lexicon pushed in Rocklage et al. (2023).
+This feature measures how "certain", i.e. confident or sure, a given utterance is, using the Certainty Lexicon published in Rocklage et al. (2023).

 Citation
 *********